pypsa-meets-earth/governance/GOVERNANCE_pme.md

 ## Streams (Working Groups)

 To support the diverse activities within PyPSA-meets-Earth, the community is organized into Streams (Working Groups).
 These are focused areas of collaboration that help structure contributions and foster deeper engagement.
 Each Stream is coordinated by at least one Stream Coordinator, who facilitates collaboration, supports contributors, and ensures alignment with community goals.
-Coordinators are typically active Maintainers or Contributors with domain expertise.
+Coordinators are typically active Contributors with domain expertise.
 Streams can be technical (e.g. PyPSA-Earth) or non-technical (e.g. Outreach).

 ### Examples of Streams